peterdconradie/plexdash/README.md

 This project is open-source and licensed under the [MIT License](LICENSE).

-## License
+## Related
-This project was inspired by [PlexampStatusPage](https://github.com/claesbert/PlexampStatusPage)
+This project was inspired by [PlexampStatusPage](https://github.com/claesbert/PlexampStatusPage), check it out!